 (2) The solid structure has no liquid material, so it has better shock resistance and is not afraid of falling;

-(3) There is almost no problem of viewing angle, even when viewed at a large viewing angle, the picture is still not distorted;
+(3) There is almost no problem with viewing angle, even when viewed at a large viewing angle, the picture is still not distorted;

 (4) The response time is one-thousandth of that of LCD, and there is absolutely no smear phenomenon when displaying motion pictures;